mcteamster/white/docs/images.md

 These factors are simultaneously addressed by transforming the RLE array into a string of characters corresponding to the UTF-16 character code of the run value (plus an offset of `32` to avoid non-printable ASCII characters).

-Run values of `223` and under take up 1 byte, and walues between `224-65503` take up two.
+Run values of `223` and under take up 1 byte, and values between `224-65503` take up two.
 Run lengths over `65503` are broken down into multiple runs to keep the resulting character under 16 bits for encoding compatibility.
 Run values of this size are outliers and take up at least a quarter of the image, which reduces the overall RLE array size anyway.

 These raw UTF-16 strings tend to be at most `a few kilobytes` and reliably beat built-in `.png` compression by at least a factor of 2.